zeusssz/hercules-obfuscator/README.md

 You can modify or add new modules to the `modules/` directory to create additional layers of obfuscation.
 The `pipeline.lua` file controls the order of obfuscation steps.

+>[!IMPORTANT]
+>When adding more modules to the `modules/` directory, ensure you maintain proper order in the pipeline file, to prevent any issues, and remember to add your module to the `pipeline.lua` file.
+<br>If you wish for it to be configurable, add it to the `config.lua` file, along with the necessary logic.

 ---

 ## Project Structure